Laurier’s SafeHawk app receives self-assessment feature for those wishing to access available campus services

 The Laurier SafeHawk app, which features campus-specific safety tips and emergency resources, has been updated to include a COVID-19 self-assessment, as a part of the school’s effort to contain the spread of the coronavirus.

-Once users fill in all the required fields, they will either receive a green “pass” badge, which means they are approved to come on campus, or they will receive a red “fail” badge, which means they have been denied access, based on their self-assessment.
+Once users fill in all the required fields, they will either receive a green “pass” badge, which means they are approved to come on campus, or they will receive a red “fail” badge, which means they have been denied access.

 “The university recognized—as we were preparing to get to September — that using an app in some fashion, to be able to allow students to do a self-assessment before coming to campus, would be the ideal outcome,” Dan Dawson, chair of Laurier’s pandemic recovery committee said.